janko/janko.io/_posts/2016-10-31-better-file-uploads-with-shrine-processing.md

 end
 ```

-Just to show that processing in Shrine isn't in any way tied images or the
+Just to show that processing in Shrine isn't in any way tied to images or the
 ImageProcessing gem, here is an example of processing videos using
 [streamio-ffmpeg]: